c-blake/lc/README.md

 also not always easy to replicate via shell globbing the input list.
 Eg., `lc -r0 -idir -iodd` can often be illuminating on very aged file trees.

-Multi-level sorting and format string are similar ideas to other tools like the Linux `ps` or `stat -c` or `find -printf`.
+Multi-level sorting and user format strings are similar ideas to other tools like the Linux `ps`, `stat -c`, and `find -printf`.
 Sorting by file kind is possible and "kind orders" are user-configurable.
-Between that and more multi-dimensionality you can filter and group almost any way that makes sense, and none of that needs any changing of `lc` proper - just your configuration.
-Less can be more with well thought out factoring.  `lc` is almost an "`ls`-Construction toolkit".
+Between kind order assignment and multi-dimensionality you can filter & group almost any way that makes sense, and none of that needs any changing of `lc` proper - just your configuration.
+Less can be more with good factoring.  `lc` is almost an "`ls`-Construction toolkit".

 Because of all that flexibility, `lc` has a built in style/aliasing system.
 This lets you name canned queries & reports and refer to them, like `lc -sl`.